 Which One is Better for Losing Weight?

-Both walking and running will help you burn calories, which can translate into weight loss if your calorie output is higher than your calorie input.
+Both walking and running will help you burn calories.
+That translates into weight loss if your calorie output is higher than your calorie input.
 You theoretically can do this faster running, but only for certain conditions.

 - Easy to Be Consistent

-The great thing about walking is that it’s something that you can do every day, so it’s easy to be consistent and do it on a regular basis, which can lead to burning more calories and therefore greater weight loss.
+The great thing about walking is that it’s something that you can do every day.
+It’s easy to be consistent and do it on a regular basis.
+Building that habit can lead to burning more calories and therefore greater weight loss.

 If you run three days a week and burn 100 calories each time, that’s 300 calories at the end of the week.
 However, if you walk every single evening and burn 70 calories each time, that’s almost 500 calories at the end of the week.

 Similarly, with running, you have to always be aware of overtraining and injuries.
 If you’re sidelined for two weeks, that will seriously dig into how much weight you can lose.
 You don’t have this worry with walking.
-You should be able to do it every day with no injuries.
+You should be able to do it every day with no injuries, because walking is much lower-impact.

-Finally, while running may burn more calories, that doesn’t mean that runners can’t completely negate their effort by rewarding themselves with food.
-After you finish a long, hard run, it’s easy to think that you deserve a treat, which can completely remove any benefit that you gained.
+Finally, while running may burn more calories, that doesn’t mean you should be rewarding yourself with food every time.
+After you finish a long, hard run, it’s easy to think that you deserve a treat.
+That ice cream or burger can completely counteract any benefit you gained, though.

 By contrast, most people don’t feel the need to reward themselves after going for a walk.
-It’s just a typical thing, so you’re less likely to blow your diet and calorie burn by getting a treat afterwards.
+It’s just a typical thing, so you’re less likely to blow your calorie burn with a treat afterwards.

 - Gives You an Afterburn